Job sharing Definition:

 Companies who have tried this method in the past have suffered quite a lot and ended up spending a whole lot of cash that is not even necessary.

-You have to read the post thoroughly in order to understand the concept of job sharing and the several job sharing opportunities.
+You have to read the post thoroughly to understand the concept of job sharing and several job sharing opportunities.